ScilifelabDataCentre/RDM-guidelines/content/topics/sharing-human-data.md

 ## Sharing personal data

-Data that need to be protected from unauthorised access may be deposited in a *controlled access repository*.
-In these repositories will access typically only be granted after a formal application procedure.
-When submitting any personal data for archiving and sharing in a controlled access repository, you must be sure that you have the legal right to upload the data to the repository.
+Data that needs to be protected from unauthorised access may be deposited in a *controlled access repository*.
+In these repositories access will typically only be granted after a formal application procedure.
+When submitting any personal data for archiving and sharing in a controlled access repository, you must be sure that you have the legal right to do so.

 Here are two repositories for sharing and archiving data under controlled access: